-Extending your tier 4 visa
+Extending your Tier 4 visa - applying in the UK

 Please note that both the dependants and Tier 4 application forms (for applications made in the UK) are updated regularly.
 Always check that you are using the most current version of the application form before sending it.

 In order to make a Tier 4 application you must have Confirmation of Acceptance for Studies (CAS) number which you can request from the Compass.
 You must also fulfill the maintenance requirements as stipulated by the UK Visas & Immigration (UKVI).